 The soleus is a muscle in the calf that runs from directly behind the knee to just above the muscles around the ankle.
-The soleus is essential for running, walking, standing, dancing, and balancing.
+An injury or strain to this muscle can cause pain and discomfort.

 Muscle injuries are the most common injuries in sports.
 Correctly diagnosing and treating muscle strain is vital for a full and speedy recovery.
 Identifying the injured muscle and getting suitable treatment can help prevent reinjury.